 Only those named on the tenancy agreement as tenants and members of those tenants immediate family may occupy the property.
 The tenancy may not be transferred to any other third party.

+Following receipt of your Notice to Leave we will write to you to arrange a suitable time and date.
+In addition the letter will detail how the Check Out will be conducted along with the various issues you are expected to deal with prior to the inspection.
 The Landlord or his Agent will arrange to meet you at the property to carry out the check-out, verify the condition of the property and read the meters.
 You will be required to return all sets of keys at this meeting; you will be charged on a daily basis until all keys and possession are surrendered.
 You must be ready to leave the property and all of your personal effects and your furniture must be removed.
-If your property has been professionally cleaned prior to your moving in we will charge you for a professional clean when you vacate.
+If your property has been professionally cleaned prior to your moving in we will expect the property to have been professionally cleaned before you vacate.
+Please see our guide to Professionally Clean

-In everyone’s best interests therefore we would therefore urge your prompt and continued cooperation at the end of the tenancy in order to agree any such deductions.
+It is in everyone’s best interests to resolve issues quickly and therefore we would urge your prompt and continued cooperation at the end of the tenancy in order to agree any such deductions.

 We reserve the right to charge certain minimum charges.
 Please note that a fee will be charged for any appointment(s) not kept by the Tenant.
 The fee will be dependent on the costs incurred as a result of any appointment not being kept.
-Payments by Credit or Debit Cards subject to Surcharges at current rates.
+Payments by Credit or Debit Cards are not accepted and late payment charges will be applicable if you fail to pay rent on the due date.

-Tenants Liability Insurance is a requirement of the Tenancy but we also advise that the tenants have their own contents insurance for their personal possessions.
+We consider that Tenants Liability Insurance (to cover damage to the Landlords property) is an essential requirement but we also advise that the tenants have their own contents insurance for their personal possessions.
 These items will not be covered by the Landlord’s insurance if the property is broken into or subjected to flooding, fire etc. However more importantly having a tenant’s contents policy will enable you to cover the Landlord’s goods against accidental damage by you and will also provide you with Public Liability cover which is essential should a substantial claim ever be made against you.

 Neither Castle Estates nor your landlord can accept any liability for a tenant’s failure to have their personal possessions fully insured, protection against accidental damage to the Landlord’s goods, or a lack of Public Liability cover.

-Your tenancy agreement is a legally binding document which requires you to pay the rent in full in cleared funds on the rent due dates.
-Failure to do this means that you will be in breach of your tenancy agreement
+Your tenancy agreement is a legally binding document which requires you to pay the rent in full in cleared funds by Standing Order on the rent due date.
+Failure to do this means that you will be in breach of your tenancy agreement and late payment charges will be applicable if you fail to pay your rent on time.
+If you do experience difficulties in paying your rent please advise us immediately; we are here to assist wherever possible.

 Should you experience any problem with either the structure or contents (provided by the landlord) of the property you have three options available to report any problems or issues in order that arrangements can be made to investigate them further:-

-- Contacting the office directly by phone or email during office hours
+- Contacting the office directly by phone or email during Office Hours.
+Please read our guidance notes in our Notify a Repair before contacting us.

 - Using our website Online Notify a Repair form